cosmosgame/save-the-world/content/articles/index.md

     - psychological advances
     - medicine advances
     - spiritual advances
-- The dream
 - Mr. Roger's neighborhood
   - we already know
   - let the children guide us
   - Generational trauma
     - protect the children
     - stop the cycle (or at least dampen it)
+  - Same goal
+    - Widen circle of compassion
+      - What is blocking this?
+        - world view
+        - wounds and trauma
+        - spiritual poverty
 - Big dream
+  - World view
     - New groups, new ways of organizing
+  - Wounds and trauma
     - Not saints -- a practice
+    - growth mindset
+    - Healing our collective traumas
   - Spiritual awakening
     - reclaiming spirituality
+      - ok if you don't yet feel comfortable with that word
     - joy!
-    - Healing our collective traumas
-  - Same goal
-    - Widen circle of compassion
-      - What is blocking this?
-        - world view
-        - spiritual poverty
-        - wounds and trauma
   - Deadline
     - Global warming
     - Can be a benefit